Search results for:

-The federal government is forced to review these facts and step up “the need for automated collaboration against attacks” due to “increased dependence on the Internet and the recent emergence and convergence of cloud and mobile computing”, according to the article.
-The government can do this by creating a process where, as the report states, “systems and data” can be made “accessible anytime from anywhere.”
-A statement published on the Project Interoperability was quoted in the article to say, “Information interoperability is the ability to transfer and use information in a consistent, efficient way across multiple organizations and IT systems.
-From a technical perspective, interoperability is developed through the consistent application of design principles and design standards.”
+According to the article, the federal government is forced to review these facts and step up "t__he need for automated collaboration against attacks_" due to "increased dependence on the Internet and the recent emergence and convergence of cloud and mobile computing."
+The government can do this by creating a process where, as the report states, "_s__ystems and data_" can be made "accessible anytime from anywhere."
+A statement published on the Project Interoperability was quoted in the article to say, "I_nformation interoperability is the ability to transfer and use information in a consistent, efficient way across multiple organizations and IT systems. _From a technical perspective, interoperability is developed through consistent design principles and design standards._"

-Read much more about this project in the full article and how the federal government hope this will increase preparedness, overall security and communicative strength between multiple organizations and help address critical situations more effectively.
+Read much more about this project in the complete article and how the federal government hopes this will increase preparedness, overall security, and communicative strength between multiple organizations and help address critical situations more effectively.